harmenverburg/preingest/README.md

 ## Docker

+The Docker images require a Docker runtime that supports Linux containers.
+(On Windows, you may need Hyper-V for that.)

 Some Docker images expect folders like `/data`, `/nha/SIP_Creator` and `/nha/tomcat-logs` to be mapped to some folder on the Docker host.

-:warning: Docker does not support symbolic links (unless they're supposed to map to folders inside the containers).
+(Note that Docker does not support symbolic links, unless they're supposed to map to folders inside the containers.)
+When using the [docker-compose file](docker-compose.yml), this needs some environment variables:

 - Make the settings known in environment variables.
 For example: